 Alternative treatment options for OCD include:

-- Exposure response therapy (ERP): Exposure therapy for OCD is a therapeutic approach that focuses on facing obsessions and challenging them, as well as facing fears related to not participating in compulsions through gradually increasing exposure.
+- Exposure-response therapy (ERP): Exposure therapy for OCD is a therapeutic approach that focuses on facing obsessions and challenging them, as well as facing fears related to not participating in compulsions through gradually increasing exposure.

-- Cognitive behavioral therapy (CBT): CBT for OCD also focuses on breaking the link between obsessions and compulsions, and classic CBT approaches also include challenging the obsessive thoughts and reframing it into something more realistic and helpful to the client.
+- Cognitive behavioral therapy (CBT): CBT for OCD also focuses on breaking the link between obsessions and compulsions, and classic CBT approaches also include challenging the obsessive thoughts and reframing them into something more realistic and helpful to the client.

 In My Experience